Olive

 Notable People Named Olive

-Olive Schreiner was a prominent South African author and anti-war campaigner, best known for her acclaimed novel The Story of an African Farm, which boldly addressed contemporary issues such as agnosticism, existential independence, and the professional aspirations of women.
+Olive Schreiner was a South African author and anti war activist best known for The Story of an African Farm, a groundbreaking novel on belief, independence, female ambition, and frontier life.

-Olive Ann Oatman was a white American woman known for her captivity and release by Native Americans in the Mojave Desert, later becoming a lecturer on her experiences.
+Olive Ann Oatman was an American teenager enslaved and later freed by Native Americans in the Mojave Desert who went on to lecture about her experiences.

-Olive Marjorie Senior is a Jamaican writer and poet, awarded the Musgrave Gold Medal in 2005 and appointed Poet Laureate of Jamaica in 2021.
+Olive Marjorie Senior is a Toronto-based Jamaican poet and writer, winner of the Musgrave Gold Medal and OCM Bocas Prize, and Poet Laureate of Jamaica from 2021 to 2024.

-Mary Olive Byrne, also known as Olive Richard, was the polyamorous partner of William Moulton Marston and Elizabeth Holloway Marston, and is credited as an inspiration for the character Wonder Woman.
+Mary Olive Byrne, known as Olive Richard, was the live in partner of William Moulton Marston and Elizabeth Holloway Marston and is credited as an inspiration for Wonder Woman.

-Olive Patricia Dickason (1920–2011) was a pioneering Métis historian and journalist, known for being the first scholar in Canada to earn a PHD in Indigenous history and for writing one of the earliest textbooks about First Nations in Canada.
+Olive Patricia Dickason was a Metis historian and journalist, the first in Canada to earn a PhD in Indigenous history, and a pioneering author on First Nations.

-Olive Higgins Prouty was an influential American novelist and poet, celebrated for her works including Stella Dallas and Now, Voyager.
+Olive Higgins Prouty was an American novelist and poet best known for Stella Dallas and for exploring psychotherapy in Now Voyager.

-Olive Muriel Pink was a renowned Australian botanical illustrator, anthropologist, and activist for Aboriginal rights, known for her work in Central Australia.
+Olive Muriel Pink was an Australian botanical illustrator and anthropologist who championed Aboriginal rights and spent much of her life in Central Australia.

-Olive Eleanor Custance, also known as Lady Alfred Douglas, was an English poet and prominent figure in the aesthetic movement of the 1890s.
+Olive Eleanor Custance, known as Lady Alfred Douglas, was an English poet of the 1890s aesthetic movement, a Yellow Book contributor, and the wife of Lord Alfred Douglas.

-Olive Risley Seward, the adopted daughter of William Henry Seward, was a renowned writer and the daughter of the United States Secretary of State during the presidencies of Abraham Lincoln and Andrew Johnson.
+Olive Risley Seward was a writer and the adopted daughter of William Henry Seward, who served as Secretary of State under Presidents Abraham Lincoln and Andrew Johnson.

 Gabriella Bianchi